-My very first contact with yoga was thanks to my mother, Sofia, who took up Hatha Yoga in 80′-es, and eventually taught Yoga to students at the boarding school she was teaching at.
-From age 12, I was helping in her class, showing students how to do some of the poses.
-While studying the asanas and meeting like minded people, I discovered there are other aspects of yoga through books such as Bhagavad Gita, – the crown jewel among other spiritual treasures originated from India.
+My very first contact with yoga was thanks to my mother Sofia, who learned Hatha Yoga in 1980-es, and taught Yoga to students at the Art school she worked at Sometimes I would be the demo boy showing students how to do some of the asanas.
+Eventually I discovered there are other-spiritual aspects of yoga by reading Bhagavad Gita, – the crown jewel among other spiritual treasures originated from India.

-After graduating school I wanted to meet practicing yogis and off I went to India, and lived and served with the monks at Vani ashram in Vrindavan, an ancient town with over 5000 temples, while studying the Gita, Upanishads and the serving the local people and pilgrims.
+As a very young man, I wanted to meet the yogis and so, I went to India, and lived and served with the monks in Vrindavan, an ancient town littered with hundreds of temples of Krishna, while studying the Gita, Upanishads and serving the local people and wandering pilgrims.

-Intrigued from this experience, I visited places up in the Himalayas and the southern states and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
-Grand riches of a fortunate few contrasted with poverty of the millions struggling to feed themselves.
-It was an unforgettable experience for me and enriched my inner world considerably.
+Driven by the heat and wandering mind, I ventured to the Himalayas and the southern states of India and traveled throughout many of India’s diverse regions, discovering the ancient heritage of this culturally rich land with all of it’s raw beauty & diversity.
+Spending that time in India changed my course of life, making me more introspective and interested in human development and to search for "meaning of life".

 Shortly after I moved to Los Angeles, I met Chris Stein, who introduced me to the Iyengar Yoga method which was a transformative experience for me.
-In 2001, I traveled to Pune and studied with the Iyengar family at world famous RIMY Institute.
+In 2001, I traveled to Pune and studied with the Iyengar family at world famous RIMYI Institute.
 After a couple of more trips and comprehensive 3 years training and apprenticeship with Chris Stein and teacher training with senior teacher Karin O’Bannon, I was certified in the Iyengar method of teaching, which has influenced millions of people around the world.